seanmorris/pib/README.md

 ### Loading Dynamic Extensions as JS Modules:

-Dynamic extensions can be loaded as modules: So long as the main file of the module defines a `getLibs` and `getFiles` method, extensions may be loaded like so:
+Dynamic extensions can be loaded as modules: So long as the main file of the module defines the `getLibs` and `getFiles` methods, extensions may be loaded like so:

 ```javascript
 new PhpNode({sharedLibs:[ await import('php-wasm-libicu') ]})